Large Language Models for Cyber Security: A Systematic Literature Review: RQ4: What is the difference in data collection and pre-processing when applying LLMs to security tasks?

 The Figure~\ref{fig3} illustrates the data collection strategies for LLM-related datasets.
-From the data depicted in the Figure~\ref{fig3}, it can be observed that 47 studies utilize open-source datasets to train LLMs.
-The utilization of open-source datasets for training LLMs is predominantly attributed to their authenticity and credibility.
+From the data depicted in the Figure~\ref{fig3}, it can be observed that 73 studies utilize open-source datasets.
+The utilization of open-source datasets is predominantly attributed to their authenticity and credibility.
 These datasets are typically comprised of real-world data sourced from diverse origins, including previous related research, thereby ensuring a high degree of reliability and stability to real-world scenarios.
-This authenticity enables LLMs to learn from genuine examples, facilitating a deeper understanding of real-world security tasks and ultimately improving their performance.
+This authenticity enables LLMs to learn from genuine examples, facilitating a deeper understanding of real-world security tasks and ultimately improving their performance when used for fine-tuning or evaluation.
 Additionally, due to the recent emergence of LLMs, there is indeed a challenge of the lack of suitable training sets.
-Hence, researchers often collect data from websites or social media and construct datasets to make the data more suitable for specific security tasks.
+Hence, researchers often collect data from websites or social media (collected datasets) and construct datasets to serve as specific training, fine-tuning, or evaluation sets to make the data more suitable for specific security tasks.
 We also analyzed the relationship between data collection strategies and the security domain.
 In certain domains such as network security, the preference for collecting datasets surpasses that of using open-source datasets.
 This indicates that obtaining data for applying LLMs to certain security tasks is still inconvenient.
-Among the 127 papers examined, only 2 studies utilized industrial datasets.
+Among the 185 papers examined, only 2 studies utilized industrial datasets.
 This indicates a potential gap between the characteristics of datasets used in academic research and those in real-world industrial settings.
-This difference underscores the importance of future research exploring industrial datasets to ensure the applicability and robustness of large language models (LLMs) across academic and industrial domains.
+This difference underscores the importance of future research exploring industrial datasets to ensure the applicability and robustness of LLMs across academic and industrial domains.
 Some papers focus on exploring the use of existing LLMs, such as ChatGPT, in security tasks~\cite{10.1007/hardrepair2,cryptoeprint:2023/212hardrepair5}.
-These papers often do not specify the datasets used for model training, as LLMs like ChatGPT typically do not require users to prepare their own training data for application scenarios.
+These papers often do not specify the datasets used for model training, as LLMs like ChatGPT typically do not require users to prepare their own training data for application scenarios but are instead guided via prompting or in-context learning.